-You may write to our Secretary at our principal executive offices at One Amgen Center Drive, Thousand Oaks, California 91320-1799, to deliver the notices discussed above and for a copy of the relevant Bylaw provisions regarding the requirements for making stockholder proposals and nominating director candidates pursuant to our Bylaws.
-Also, our Bylaws are filed with the Securities and Exchange Commission, or SEC, as an exhibit to our Exchange Act reports and can be accessed through the SEC's EDGAR system.
+You may write to our Secretary at our principal executive offices at One Amgen Center Drive, Thousand Oaks, California 91320-1799 or by facsimile number (805) 499-6751, to deliver the notices discussed above and for a copy of the relevant Bylaw provisions regarding the requirements for making stockholder proposals and nominating director candidates pursuant to our Bylaws.
+Also, our Bylaws are filed with the SEC as an exhibit to our Exchange Act reports and can be accessed through the SEC's EDGAR system.

-The chair of the Annual Meeting has the sole authority to determine whether any nomination or other proposal has been properly brought before the meeting in accordance with our Bylaws.
-If we receive a proposal other than pursuant to Rule 14a-8 or a nomination for the 2022 annual meeting of stockholders, and such nomination or other proposal is not delivered within the time frame specified in our Bylaws. then the person(s) appointed by the Board and named in the proxies for the 2022 annual meeting of stockholders may exercise discretionary voting power if a vote is taken with respect to that nomination or other proposal.
+The Chair of the Annual Meeting has the sole authority to determine whether any nomination or other proposal has been properly brought before the meeting in accordance with our Bylaws.
+If we receive a proposal other than pursuant to Rule 14a-8 or a nomination for the 2024 annual meeting of stockholders, and such nomination or other proposal is not delivered within the time frame specified in our Bylaws. then the person(s) appointed by the Board and named in the proxies for the 2024 annual meeting of stockholders may exercise discretionary voting power if a vote is taken with respect to that nomination or other proposal.